PTY: Not A Good Time To Buy This High-Yield CEF (NYSE:PTY)

 The levered government bond fund has significantly outperformed PTY over the past decade, even with all the inherent slippage you have in 3x levered funds.
 Long story short, if bond yields continuously go down, you'll make money owning bonds (yield down, price up after all) regardless of what assets you pick.
 If you just want to speculate on interest rates, there's no need to add high levels of credit risk to the equation.

 I'm generally against leveraged ETFs in general; don't take this as a recommendation of TMF.
-However, if you simply want a levered play on interest rates going down, you can do it by owning something like TMF or buying government bond futures and then you don't have to worry about the premium, high management fee, and credit risk of PTY.
+However, if you simply want a levered play on interest rates going down, you can do it by owning something like TMF or buying government bond futures, and then, you don't have to worry about the premium, high management fee, and credit risk of PTY.

 Understand Your Credit Risk